saurabhchandrapatel/MayaPageHelper/store-listing.md

 3. Get instant, helpful results in a clean interface

 **Privacy & Security:**
+• 100% open source - verify the code yourself
+• Zero tracking or data collection
-• Your API keys are stored locally on your device
+• Your API keys stored locally only
-• No data is collected or stored by our extension
-• Works with your choice of AI provider (OpenAI, Google Gemini)
+• Works with any AI provider (OpenAI, Google Gemini, local models)
+• No external servers or domains required

 **Perfect for:**
 • Students researching online
 • Professionals reading technical documents
 • Anyone wanting to learn more effectively from web content

-Requires your own API key from OpenAI or Google to function.
+Requires your own API key from OpenAI, Google, or local AI setup.
+Completely privacy-focused with no tracking.

 ## Category
 Productivity